Learning to Steer Markovian Agents under Model Uncertainty

 In practice, learning the right steering strategies encounters two main challenges.
 First, the agents may not disclose their learning dynamics model to the mediator.
 As a result, this creates fundamental model uncertainty, which we will tackle with appropriate Reinforcement Learning (RL) techniques to trading-off exploration and exploitation.
 Second, it may be unrealistic to assume that the mediator is able to force the agents to ``reset'' their policies in order to generate multiple steering episodes with the same initial state.
 This precludes the possibility of learning steering strategies through episodic trial-and-error.
 Therefore, the most commonly-considered, fixed-horizon episodic RL \citep{dann2015sample} framework is not applicable here.
 Instead, we will consider a \emph{finite-horizon non-episodic} setup, where the mediator can only generate one finite-horizon episode, in which we have to conduct both the model learning and steering of the agents simultaneously.
 Motivated by these considerations, we would like to address the following question in this paper:

 We consider a model-based setting where the mediator can get access to a model class $\cF$ containing the agents' true learning dynamics $f^*$.
-We summarize our main results in Table~\ref{table:summary} and briefly highlight our key contributions as follow:

-\begin{itemize}[leftmargin=*] \item \textbf{Conceptual Contributions}: In Sec.~\ref{sec:formal_formulation}, we formulate steering as a non-episodic RL problem, and propose a novel optimization objective in Obj.~\eqref{obj:objective_function}, where we explicitly tackle the inherent model uncertainty by learning \emph{history-dependent} steering strategies.
+We summarize and highlight our key contributions as follow: \begin{itemize}[leftmargin=*] \item \textbf{Conceptual Contributions}: In Sec.~\ref{sec:formal_formulation}, we formulate steering as a non-episodic RL problem, and propose a novel optimization objective in Obj.~\eqref{obj:objective_function}, where we explicitly tackle the inherent model uncertainty by learning \emph{history-dependent} steering strategies.
 As we show in Prop.~\ref{prop:justification}, under certain conditions, even \emph{without prior knowledge of $f^*$}, the optimal solution to Obj.~\eqref{obj:objective_function} achieves not only low steering gap, but also ``Pareto Optimality'' in terms of both steering costs and gaps. \item \textbf{Theoretical Contributions}: In Sec.~\ref{sec:existence}, we provide sufficient conditions under which there exists steering strategies achieving low steering gap.